-$\label{eq:main_served} \begin{array}{ll} \textbf{MigrateServedFrom} & \textbf{Makes the <} destination \ keyspace/shard> serve \ the given \ type. \ This \ command \ also \ rebuilds \ the \ serving \ graph. \end{array}$
+MigrateServedFrom Makes the <destination keyspace/shard> serve the given type.
+This command also rebuilds the serving graph.

-Name Туре Definition cells string Specifies a comma-separated list of cells to update $filtered_replication_wait_time$ Duration Specifies the maximum time to wait, in seconds, for filtered replication to catch up on master migrations reverse Boolean Moves the served tablet type backward instead of forward.
+Name Type Definition cells string Specifies a comma-separated list of cells to update $filtered_replication_wait_time$ Duration Specifies the maximum time to wait, in seconds, for filtered replication to catch up on master migrations reverse Boolean Moves the served tablet type backward instead of forward.
 Use in case of trouble

 - <destination keyspace/shard> Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <rage start>-<rage end>. - <served tablet type> Required.
+The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>. - <served tablet type> Required.
 The vttablet's role.
-Valid values are: - backup A slaved copy of data that is offline to queries other than for backup purposes - batch A slaved copy of data for OLAP load patterns (typically for MapReduce jobs) - drained A tablet that is reserved for a background process.
-For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication. - experimental A slaved copy of data that is ready but not serving query traffic.
+Valid values are:

+- backup A replicated copy of data that is offline to queries other than for backup purposes - batch A replicated copy of data for OLAP load patterns (typically for MapReduce jobs) - drained A tablet that is reserved for a background process.
+For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication. - experimental A replicated copy of data that is ready but not serving query traffic.
 The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential master.
-Vitess also does not worry about lag for experimental tablets when reparenting. - master A primary copy of data - rdonly A slaved copy of data for OLAP load patterns - replica A slaved copy of data ready to be promoted to master - restore A tablet that is restoring from a snapshot.
-Typically, this happens at tablet startup, then it goes to its right state. - schema_apply A slaved copy of data that had been serving query traffic but that is now applying a schema change.
-Following the change, the tablet will revert to its serving type. - snapshot_source A slaved copy of data where mysqld is not running and where Vitess is serving data files to clone slaves.
-Use this command to enter this mode: - Use this command to exit this mode: - spare A slaved copy of data that is ready but not serving query traffic.
+Vitess also does not worry about lag for experimental tablets when reparenting. - master A primary copy of data - rdonly A replicated copy of data for OLAP load patterns - replica A replicated copy of data ready to be promoted to master - restore A tablet that is restoring from a snapshot.
+Typically, this happens at tablet startup, then it goes to its right state. - spare A replicated copy of data that is ready but not serving query traffic.
 The data could be a potential master tablet.